MikeNeilson/housedb/README.md

 | store_timeseries_data| stores data into the database, creating a time series as needed |
 | retrieve_timeseries_data| retrieve data from the database|
 | catalog | lists the available time series in the database|

+# Why another Timseries database in SQL

+Wanted simple database for home/garden automation.
+I'm familiar with SQL and wanted to work with it more.
+And I wanted a place to expirement with how timeseries data interacts with an RDBMS.